hussien89aa/MigrationMiner/README.md

 ```
 After running the commands, the database should be created with all tables and views.

-* Create a new Java project at eclipse IDE and set the project directory to MigrationMiner folder.
+* Open eclipse IDE then go to File-> import-> Maven-> existing Maven Projects-> Select MigrationMiner directory.
-* Set your local MYSQL username and password in this file "DatabaseLogin.java", which lives under MigrationMiner/src/com/project/settings/DatabaseLogin.java.
+* Set your local MYSQL username and password in this file "DatabaseLogin.java", which lives under MigrationMiner/src/main/java/com/project/settings/DatabaseLogin.java.

-* Set your GitHub username and password in this file "GithubLogin.java", which lives under MigrationMiner/src/com/project/settings/GithubLogin.java.
-Your credentials will be used so that Migration Miner can search a large number of GitHub projects without authentication issues.

 * Update MigrationMiner/data/gitRepositories.csv with the list of git repositories that you want to use as input (they will be searched for potential library migrations).
+* Go to your github account under Settings > Developer Settings > Personal Access Tokens, add new token.
+Use token to set your GitHub token in this file "GithubLogin.java", which lives under MigrationMiner/src/main/java/com/project/settings/GithubLogin.java.
+Your token will be used so that Migration Miner can search a large number of GitHub projects without authentication issues.
+* (Optional) We print alot of logs, to avoid console buffer overflow.
+In eclipse IDE go to   preferences-> console-> limit console buffer size to small number such as 10000.
-* Run the Main.java file that lives under MigrationMiner/src/com/main/parse/Main.java.
+* Run the Main.java file that lives under MigrationMiner/src/main/java/com/main/parse/Main.java.

 ## Tool output